MLHale/nebraska-gencyber-modules/2021/iot_hardening/lesson-plan.md

-# Lesson Plan Introduction to Firewalls
+# Lesson Plan IoT Hardening

 ### Summary
-The module will review the fundamentals of firewalls.
-In this lesson, we will review the importance of firewalls, the OSI 7 Layer Model, how they are configured, and take a hands-on look at a Windows firewall.
+The module will review steps necessary to harden an IoT device using the example of a Raspberry Pi.
+In this lesson, we will review the importance of software updates, user management, network management, and intrusion detection systems.

 ### Grade
 High School